Divyanka Tripathi 'looking for some ab-normal times'

 “Just pondering over the fact that how easily we accept an imposed life.
 Not choose our own path, daily conversations we indulge in, and pieces of information we gulp in,” Divyanka wrote.

-She concluded her post by writing: “Let’s take our soul’s reigns in our hands,” along with a photo of herself with a mask on.
+She concluded her post by writing, “Let’s take our soul’s reigns in our hands,” along with a photo of herself with a mask on. –ians/nn/pgh